-According to some studies, 65% of us are visual learners, meaning we learn better from pictures, graphics, illustrations and charts.
-If you are in this group of visual learners, or even in the 5% of kinesthetic learners who need touch and movement, then you may like this prayer framework even better than the A.C.T.S template.
+According to some studies, 65% of us are visual learners, meaning we learn better from pictures, graphics, illustrations, and charts.
+If you are in this group of visual learners, or even in the 5% of kinesthetic learners who need touch and movement, then you may like this prayer framework even better than the ACTS method.

 Hold out your hand as you pray and say a prayer for each of your five fingers.